Automatic ESG Assessment of Companies by Mining and Evaluating Media Coverage Data: NLP Approach and Tool: ESG-Miner : Mining and Evaluating Headlines Regarding A Company´s ESG Performance

-\paragraph{\textbf{Overview of Applied Approaches}} We investigate the use of supervised ML and DL models that learn to predict whether a headline is ESG-relevant based on our labeled data set: Naive Bayes (NB), Support Vector Machines (SVM), Random Forest (RF), Decision Tree (DT), Logistic Regression (LR), and K-Nearest Neighbor (KNN).
+\textbf{Overview of Applied Approaches} We investigate the use of supervised ML and DL models that learn to predict whether a headline is ESG-relevant based on our labelled data set: Naive Bayes (NB), Support Vector Machines (SVM), Random Forest (RF), Decision Tree (DT), Logistic Regression (LR), and K-Nearest Neighbor (KNN).
 We use different methods to transform the headlines into sentence embeddings: TF-IDF, doc2vec~\cite{doc2vec}, and spaCy~\cite{spacy2}.
 We compare the performance of the mentioned ML classifiers with the \textit{Bidirectional Encoder Representations from Transformers} (BERT) model which achieved state-of-the-art results for many NLP tasks (e.g., question answering~\cite{yangQuestionAnswer}, causality detection~\cite{causalityBERT}).
-BERT is pre-trained on large corpora and can therefore easily be fine tuned for any downstream task without the need for much training data.
-We make use of the fine tuning mechanism of BERT and investigate to which extent it can be used for the detection of ESG-relevant headlines.
+BERT is pre-trained on large corpora and can be fine-tuned for any downstream task without requiring much training data.
+We use the fine-tuning mechanism of BERT and investigate to which extent it can detect ESG-relevant headlines.
 BERT requires input sequences with a fixed length.
-Therefore, for headlines that are shorter than this fixed length, padding tokens are inserted to adjust all sequences to the same length.
-Other tokens, such as the classification (CLS) token, are also inserted in order to provide further information of the headline to the model.
+Therefore, padding tokens are inserted to adjust all sequences to the same length for headlines that are shorter than this fixed length.
+Other tokens, such as the classification (CLS) token, are also inserted to provide further information about the headline to the model.
 For our classification task, we mainly use this token because it stores the information of the whole headline.
 We feed the pooled information into a single-layer feedforward neural network that uses a softmax layer, which calculates the probability that a sentence is ESG-relevant or not: $\hat y = \text{softmax}(Wv_0 + b)$, where $\hat y$ are the predicted class probabilities for the headline, $W$ is the weighted matrix, $v_0$ represents the first token in the headline (i.e., the CLS token), and $b$ is the bias.
 We select the class ($c$) with the highest probability as the final classification result: $c = \text{argmax}(\hat y)$.